vn971/rua/README.md

 ## Other

-The name can be read as "RUst Aur jail".
+The RUA name can be read as "RUst Aur jail", also an inversion of "AUR" word.

 Project is shared under GPLv3+.